Universal Studios Beijing: Kung Fu Panda Land of Awesomeness

-Themed after DreamWorks Animation's Kung Fu Panda movie series.
-The first entirely-indoor land for a Universal theme-park.
-The world of Kung Fu Panda is brought to life for visitors, who will embark on a dream journey with Po to become a master of martial arts.
-Here, guests can experience the rich aroma at Mr. Ping's Noodle House and feel the charm of Kung Fu on the journey with the Dragon Warrior.
-The entire scenic area is designed around a "Chinese legendary experience," creating an all-weather indoor attraction that is the world's first themed area based on "Kung Fu Panda."
-Here, visitors are surrounded by numerous attractions that embody authentic Chinese elements, including the Jade Palace, Panda Village, and the Tree of Heavenly Wisdom.
+Kung Fu Panda Land of Awesomeness is themed after DreamWorks Animation's Kung Fu Panda franchise, and is the first entirely indoor land for a Universal park.
+The entire scenic area is designed around a "Chinese legendary experience," creating an all-weather indoor attraction that is the world's first themed area based on the Kung Fu Panda franchise.
+This area features numerous attractions that embody authentic Chinese elements, including the Jade Palace, Panda Village, and the Tree of Heavenly Wisdom.